 agglomerations in many areas.
 The theory also assumes a uniform

-distribution of the rural population.
+distribution of the population.
 This rarely occurs in practice since factors

 such as soil fertility and climate vary and